The story so far

 Learning to be life-changing guides!

-The puppies have now moved on to the next exciting and important stage of their journey - formal guide dog training!
+Most of the puppies have now moved on to the next exciting and important stage of their journey - formal guide dog training!

 And thanks to the support from players of People's Postcode Lottery, we're able to roll-out our new 'Standardised Training for Excellent Partnerships' (STEP) programme to all our training centres.